Test Code MFCDF Myeloma, High Risk with Reflex Probes, Diagnostic FISH Evaluation, Fixed Cell Pellet

 Necessary Information

-A reason for testing and a flow cytometry and/or a bone marrow pathology report should be sent with each specimen.
+3. A flow cytometry and/or a bone marrow pathology report should be submitted with each specimen.
 The laboratory will not reject testing if this information is not provided, but appropriate testing and interpretation may be compromised or delayed.
-If this information is not provided, an appropriate indication for testing may be entered by Mayo Clinic Laboratories.

 Specimen Required